 Clare is a public affairs, policy and influencing professional with a career in the charity sector of ten years.

-She is currently Assistant Director for Policy and Influencing at CLIC Sargent, the UK’s leading cancer charity for children and young people, where she leads the Policy, Research and Influencing work for the organisation.
+She is currently Associate Director for Policy and Influencing at CLIC Sargent, the UK’s leading cancer charity for children and young people, where she leads the Policy, Research and Influencing work for the organisation.

 Previous to this role she has been Head of Policy and Public Affairs at CLIC Sargent, managed Policy and Public Affairs at Women's Aid, the national domestic abuse charity, led on Parliamentary Affairs for sexual health charities Family Planning Association (FPA) and Brook and also worked at Leonard Cheshire Disability.